vighneshiyer/vighneshiyer.com/content/research/comp-arch/academic_comparch_research.md

 - Integrate with language level stuff and irs
 - Ppa estimation, early stage iteration, live flow
 - Sampled simulation / evaluation methodology
+  - SoC level sampled simulation / activity embedding
+  - Never been done before either for perf models or for RTL especially, lots of things have to come together for this to work

 ## Magic box thinking